-At the end of November, the North American Alpine Ski World Cup Tour will begin on the East Coast in Vermont with the Giant Slalom and Slalom races at the Killington ski resort.
-Men will stop for one week to resume the competition with the first Speed event of the season in Beaver Creek.
+At the end of November, the North American Alpine Ski World Cup Tour kicks off on the East Coast in Vermont with the Giant Slalom and Slalom races at Killington Ski Resort.
+Men will take a week off before resuming competition with the first speed event of the season in Beaver Creek.

-The Killington event will host the initial two of the 17 World Cup races, which will take place on American snow during the 2024-2025 winter season.
+Killington will be home to the first two of the 17 World Cup races on American snow in the 2024-2025 winter season.

-Located in the heart of Vermont’s Green Mountains, Killington Resort has earned its moniker “The Beast of the East”.
-It is the largest ski area in the eastern U.S.
+Located in the heart of the Green Mountains of Vermont, Killington Resort has earned the nickname "The Beast of the East."
+It is the largest ski area in the eastern United States.

 Killington boasts 155 slopes and 21 lifts extending across six interconnected mountain peaks (Snowshed, Ramshead, Snowdon, Killington Peak, Skye Peak, and Bear Mountain), and a beginners' area in Sunrise Mountain.
 The primary mountain is Killington Peak (1,289 m), which has the second-highest summit in Vermont and the second-greatest vertical drop in the eastern United States (930 m), after Whiteface Mountain in Wilmington, New York (1,045 m).

-Killington acquired Pico Mountain in 1996 and operates as an independent resort while sharing the same lift tickets.
+Killington acquired Pico Mountain in 1996.
+It operates as an independent resort but shares the same lift tickets.

 The Killington Cup Giant Slalom and Slalom will be held at the Superstar racecourse on Thanksgiving Weekend.
 It will be the eighth time Killington has hosted the Alpine Ski World Cup.